 The Food and Drink

 While at the festival, we slurped up fresh oysters and compared fine local wines.
 Alongside this, we indulged in delectable dishes from local restaurants and eateries.
 Needless to say, the atmosphere was inviting and exciting.

 You purchase a plastic The Taste of Tasmania wine glass for $8 and use it to go around the stalls and sample the grapes.

 Unfortunately, some of the Pacific oysters we tried were spawning, which didn’t go down with us too well.
 However, others weren’t, and they went down a treat.
-(Pacific oysters are best eaten April to September and spawn in January and February.
-Native oysters are best May to August and spawn November to March.
-Sydney Rock oysters peak September to March, but spawn in winter.
-By the way, Triploid/sexless oysters never spawn so taste good all year round, but are more rare.)
+(BTW – Pacific oysters are best eaten April – September and spawn in January and February.
+Native oysters are best May – August and spawn November to March.
+Sydney Rock oysters are best September – March, but spawn in winter.
+Did you know that triploid/sexless oysters never spawn so taste good all year round, but are rarer?)

 We saw Big Bessie at The Taste of Tasmania too…

 …selling ice cream made with flaming passion!
-(Sounds tricky.)
+(Sounds tricky, hahaa!)

 Also, the entertainment was fun and quirky.
 Check out the washboard tie: